Prevent the deployment of vulnerable builds | Fluid Attacks Help

 Prevent the deployment of builds with vulnerabilities

-You can install Fluid Attacks' CI agent to help you automatically enforce your vulnerability acceptance policies.
+You can install Fluid Attacks' CI Agent to automatically enforce the vulnerability acceptance policies.

 Generate the DevSecOps token